relaycorp/ddos-report/src/content/docs/index.md

 [**DDoS attacks are on the rise at an alarming rate**](https://www.cybersecuritydive.com/news/ddos-attacks-surge-cloudflare/704011/), a trend that may worsen with the increase in Internet connectivity and bandwidth, and the proliferation of vulnerable IoT devices.
-Until now, CAPTCHAs have been effective in deterring malicious bots, but [proprietary AI systems can already solve them](https://arstechnica.com/information-technology/2023/10/sob-story-about-dead-grandma-tricks-microsoft-ai-into-solving-captcha/), and it might only be a matter of time before open AI models can do the same on a larger scale.
+Until now, [CAPTCHAs](./mitigations/captchas.md) have been effective in deterring malicious bots, but [proprietary AI systems can already solve them](https://arstechnica.com/information-technology/2023/10/sob-story-about-dead-grandma-tricks-microsoft-ai-into-solving-captcha/), and it might only be a matter of time before open source AI models can do the same on a larger scale.

 These attacks not only infringe on our freedom but also have a significant economic impact.
 In the United States alone,